 1. Ethics and Code of Conduct (EdApp)

-Ethics and the code of conduct are the backbone of the best working environment that will produce hard-working, dedicated employees.
-The Ethics and Code of Conduct course from EdApp will allow you to efficiently make your employees aware of the company’s values, the way you expect them to treat each other, the principles the company operates by, and other ethical conduct that they are expected to perform.
+Ethics and the code of business conduct are the backbone of the best working environment that will produce hard-working, dedicated employees.
+The Ethics and Code of Conduct course from EdApp will allow you to efficiently make your employees aware of the ethical values of the company, the way you expect them to treat each other, the principles the company operates by, and other ethical standards that they are expected to perform.
 Code of conduct and code of ethics is a bit different and this course which also focuses on diversity and inclusion training will go through both so employees can understand the differences and importance of each.

 Why learn with it: This is a program that has a wide range of topics that will cover pretty much everything your team needs to undergo to become fully up to code.
 Topics covered include diversity and inclusion, integrity, objectivity, confidentiality, professional behavior, and many more.